Millennium Challenge Corporation: Threshold eligible

 Several countries were chosen in 2004 for a new part of the program called Threshold Program Assistance, which are smaller compacts used to assist a country close to meeting account eligibility to become eligible for a full program.
 Jordan received a Threshold program aimed at democracy and trade totaling $25 million.
 Yemen was previously eligible for a threshold agreement, but was suspended after their indicators fell too low to qualify.
-But having successfully competed a democratic election and various economic reforms, the MCC made Yemen eligible again for a threshold agreement.
+But having successfully completed a democratic election and various economic reforms, the MCC made Yemen eligible again for a threshold agreement.
 On December 12, 2007, the MCC Board selected Malawi for a compact and Mauritania for a threshold agreement, as well as allowing Albania, Paraguay, and Zambia to submit a first ever second stage threshold agreement.
 In 2007 the U.S. Ambassador to Swaziland highlighted the progress on the MCC indicators over the last few years and encouraged the country to work toward eligibility.